 This can be prevented by using a microphone with an isolating mechanism such as elastic suspensions or foam padding.

-When using a boom mic, there are some things to be aware of.
+When using a mic, there are some things to be aware of.
 The boom operator of the microphone must ensure that it does not interfere with the shot.
 This can distract the audience and make the images look unprofessional.

 It should not be visible on film, but it should be close to the people speaking.
 This will ensure optimal audio.
-It is vital to ensure that the batteries are fully charged before you begin filming with boom microphones.
+It is vital to ensure that the batteries are fully charged before you begin filming with microphones.

 An assistant might be needed to help the boom operator avoid falling and keeping the microphone in place.
-A boom operator is responsible for operating a boom microphone on professional film and television productions.
+A boom operator is responsible for operating a boom mic on professional film and television productions.

 Boom operators decide where to place the microphone to get the best sound.
 The boom operator might decide to add mics to the sound being recorded by the boom microphone.
 The boom operator stands nearby the camera operator.